bkoplin/loki-vite-starter/README.md

-VITE_APP_CODE_NAME          # The code name of the app to which the code will be deployed VITE_PAGE_NAME              # The name of the page (the <title> block) VITE_PAGE_CODE_NAME         # The code name of the page
+VITE_APP_CODE_NAME          # The code name of the app to which the code will be deployed VITE_PAGE_NAME              # The name of the page (the <title> block) VITE_PAGE_CODE_NAME         # The code name of the page VITE_PG_DATASPACE           # The urn of the default dataspace for the app
 ```

 Please make sure you update this information correctly, since it will be used to construct the API endpoints for deploying your code.
 It is recommended to set up a page in Loki’s App Builder (along with an appropriate security model) for your Vue app to deploy to **before** configuring your Vue app.